Ujwal19k/Covid-19-Test-Booking-Sytem/README.md

-# Python-Vaccine-Booking-Center
+# COVID 19 Test Booking System

-Python Tkinter used to create UI.
-MySQL used to store the data.
-Bookings can be sorted on the basis of location
+This portal helps to book a test for COVID 19.
+The admin can see all the bookings and can sort according to location, date and time.
+Used Puython Tkinter for UI and MySQL to store data.